 A Focus on Foundation Planting

-Despite the fact that many homeowners want foundation planting, few people understand what its true role is.
-This misunderstanding leads to some widespread foundation planting mistakes that a wise landscape designer will avoid.
+Despite the fact that almost every homeowner wants foundation planting, few people understand what its true role is.
+This misunderstanding can lead to some common foundation planting mistakes that a wise landscape designer will avoid.

 What is Foundation Planting?